lohchness/remote-procedure-call/README.md

 To be usable on machines with different architectures, I had to convert 64-bit ints to network byte order and vice versa when sending and receiving data from one machine to another.
 This is because endian orders may be defined differently.
 The functions `uint64_t htonll(uint64_t value)` and `uint64_t ntohll(uint64_t value)` in `rpc.c` fixes this issue.

 I have also provided safety features and failure handling in case any data has been corrupted mid-transmission.
 In most cases, the host will send a failure bit to the other side and/or close the connection.

+There are also safeguards against request flooding, client/server disconnects, port conflicts, random data, binary characters, and switching threads.

 # Usage